Nights-Software/ns-docs/resources/nightShifts.md

 ## Editing styling

 You can edit styling in NUI/styles.css.
-It is not recommended if you don't know what you're doing, because this can be tricky.
+Editing this is not recommended if you don't know what you're doing, because this can be tricky.
 It wasn't specifically made to be edited, but if you're handy or looking for a challenge you'll find your way for most cases!

 ---

 # How to play Night Shifts - MDT?
-Welcome to Night Shifts - MDT, a customizable MDT system for your community.
+Welcome to Night Shifts - MDT, a customizable self-service MDT system for your community.
 Whether you're running a police, fire, or EMS department, Night Shifts provides a range of features to help you manage your operations.
 Our MDT is configurable to fit the needs of emergency services in any country.

 ## Civilian Side
 The civilian side of the MDT includes features such as an emergency services hotline, a council/city hall registry for managing civilians, and a DVLA/DMV registry for managing vehicles.
 You can edit your civilians and vehicles, and even add custom profile pictures for each one.